Security Settings - Zoom

 Avoid using your Personal Meeting ID in meeting links

 When you schedule a meeting, a Meeting ID link is generated.
 If you are going to share your Meeting ID link (especially on social media), we strongly recommend using the default “Generate Automatically” option, which creates a random link to your meeting.
-If you switch to the “Personal Meeting ID” option, anyone seeing that link can take note of it and use it to pop in and out of your meetings at any time in the future.
+If you switch to the “Personal Meeting ID” (PMI) option, anyone seeing that link can take note of it and use it to pop in and out of your PMI meetings in the future.

-If you use your Personal Meeting ID, require a passcode
+Meetings using the Personal Meeting ID require a passcode

-UB’s Information Security Office recommends always requiring a passcode for meetings hosted using your Personal Meeting ID.
-This is the default setting.
+UB’s Information Security Office requires a passcode for meetings hosted using your Personal Meeting ID.
 Alternately, you can generate a new Meeting ID for each meeting, and send it only to those you wish to participate.

 Restrict screen sharing